My Favourite Hikes in Kananaskis (So Far!)

 Option 1: In my honest opinion, the best way to hike Pocaterra Ridge is as a shuttle hike (point to point); this will give you more time on the ridge itself without having to retrace your steps.
 Park your 1st vehicle at Little Highwood Pass, then drive your 2nd car to Highwood Pass to start the hike.
 Once you finish at Little Highwood Pass, drive your 1st vehicle back to Highwood Pass to pick up your 2nd car.

-Highwood Pass is the highest point in Canada accessible by a public road - so you’ll get bragging rights even before starting this hike.
-Keep in mind that the road is closed every year between December 1st and June 15th.
+Highwood Pass is the highest point in Canada accessible by a public road.
+Keep in mind that the portion of Hwy 40 which leads to Highwood Passthis is closed every year between December 1st and June 15th.

 You'll eventually find yourself following a stream and come to a (non-signed) fork in the road.
-The left trail goes up to Grizzly Col and Grizzly Ridge; you want to keep going straight, as the first hill is the big beautiful green one to your right and you'll want to slowly wind your way around it before eventually ascending it.
+The left trail goes up to Grizzly Col and Grizzly Ridge; don't follow it.
+Go straight, as the first and toughest hump on Pocaterra Ridge is the big beautiful green one to your right - you'll need to wind your way around it before eventually ascending it.

-That first uphill climb (about an hour into your trek) is the only significant slog on this entire hike, but it’s such an incredible investment in your upcoming reward that skipping this hike because of it could never be justified.
-The steep incline only lasts about 30 minutes, so suck it up!
+That first uphill climb (starting about an hour into your trek) is the only significant slog on this entire hike; think of it as an investment in your upcoming reward.
+The steep incline only lasts about 45 minutes, so suck it up!
 And drink your water!

 EEOR (East End of Rundle) MAP